abasaltr/Airbnb_Dashboard/README.md

 https://github.com/abasaltr/Airbnb_Dashboard

 ## Objective:
-The Airbnb Dashboard provides guests a fun interactive way to plan their vacation, with a few key components in mind:
+The Airbnb Dashboard provides guests and hosts a fun interactive way to plan their vacation, with a few key components in mind:
 	Can you get to where you’re planning by foot?
 	Will you be paying an arm and a leg for a cleaning fee?